physics-paul/cpp-project/README.md

-This project seeks to analyze the sentiment of 8-Ks for each year-quarter from the SEC webite from 1995-2018.
-The goal is to see if any correlation exists between the sentiment, or tone, of the 8-K and the subsequent abnormal trading volume or abnormal returns around the actual event date.
-This task is divided into three parts: 1.
-Downloading the Data, 2.
-Event Studies, 3.
-Rudimentary Sentiment Analysis, and 4.
-Advanced Sentiment Analysis.
-1. Downloading the Data

-There were a few main sources of data used for this project:
+This project seeks to analyze the a dynamic delta hedging strategy where a call option is sold and then delta hedged from a zero-cost hedged portfolio at the starting time.
+The call option is then dynamically hedged each day to remain net-delta neutral.
+The hedgine error is then calculated and compared against the actual call option value.

+This project is divided up into five parts:

 a.
 8-K Texts : This was downloaded from the SEC webside, and all 8-Ks starting from 1995 Q1 to 2018 Q4 was obtained, and each company was labeled by their unique CIK number.
 For each quarter, 100 random 8-K's were selected to analyze.
 This results in over 9500+ documents to analyze.